fraylopez/e-pet/README.md

 # e-pet

 ## Problem context
 The game presents a virtual pet that the user can interact with.
 The pet has a  a health level, a happiness level, and a hunger level.
-The user can interact with the pet by feeding it, training  it, or taking it to the doctor.
+The user can interact with the pet by feeding it, training  it, or cleaning it or doing nothing.
 Each interaction affects the pet's training, happiness, and hunger levels differently.
 The user can also check the pet's status to see how it is doing.
 The game ends when the pet's health or happiness level reaches 0.